VirgilSecurity/awesome-virgil/docs/sdk/net/v4.0(latest)/dot-net-csharp-programming-guide.rst

 Generating a Signature
 ~~~~~~~~~~~~~~~~~~~~~~

 Sign the ``SHA-384`` fingerprint of either stream or a byte array using your private key.
-To generate the signature, simply call one of the sign method:
+To generate the signature, simply call one of the sign methods:

 *Byte Array*